 Princess Wilhelmina went to live in Haarlem in Paviljoen Welgelegen, which she received on loan from the state as the mother of King Willem I.

 Especially in the summer months Willemijntje, as she was often called, stayed here.
 Here she received, among others, Tsar Alexander of Russia and her daughter Louise and her husband often came to visit.
 After the death of her daughter Louise in 1819, Willemijntje moved to Het Loo where she died a year later.

-Paviljoen Welgelegen then and now
+Paviljoen Welgelegen then ( photo public domain)

 She was buried in Apeldoorn and two years later she was interred in the vault of the Oranjes in Delft.

 Princess Wilhelmina or Willemijntje was often portrayed on commemoratives, here are some examples from our collection: